414owen/Nutmeg-Core/README.md

 // Other examples will not include surrounding HTML nutmeg(

-// Nutmeg takes the page code as function parameter function() { body(
+// Nutmeg takes the page code as a function parameter function() { body(
     div(